ManuelismoXp/kit-helper/README.md

 console.log(decimalPart) // 14
 ```

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request. [github](https://github.com/ManuelismoXp/helper-kit)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.